Mount Everest Facts

 How tall is Mt.
 Everest?

 Mt.
 Everest is renowned as the tallest peak in the world.
 It was 8848 meters high above sea level.
-Radhanath, an Indian Surveyor discovered Everest as the highest mountain in the universe in 1852 AD.
+Radhanath, an Indian surveyor, discovered Everest as the highest mountain in the world in 1852 AD.

-Recently in 2020, the height of Mt.
-Everest was surveyed again in the agreement of the Nepal and Chinese governments, and discovered that the height of Everest lifted up at 0.86 meters above sea level.
-It was agreed that due to the earthquake in 2025, its height may be uplifted.
+In 2020, the height of Mt.
+Everest was surveyed again in agreement with the Nepal and Chinese governments, and discovered that the height of Everest had risen by 0.86 meters above sea level.
+It was agreed that due to the earthquake in 2015, its height may be uplifted.
 Now, Mt.
 Everest is 8848.86 meters above sea level.

 Geographical Facts

-The mountain, Everest is surrounded by other mesmerizing high Himalayas.
-They are Changtse, Lhotse, Nuptse, and Khumbutse, lie on the northern, southern, and western sides of Mt.
+The mountain, Everest, is surrounded by other mesmerizing high Himalayas.
+They are Changtse, Lhotse, Nuptse, and Khumbutse, which lie on the northern, southern, and western sides of Mt.
 Everest.
 Besides, there are 500 glaciers between the ridges, such as Pumori, Rongbuk, Khumbu, and others.

 Who is the first climber of Mt.
 Everest?

-However, George Mallory from British tried to climb Mt.
+However, George Mallory from Britain tried to climb Mt.
 Everest in 1921.
 But there is no record of whether he succeeded.

 Belief and Culture